skiadas/DataWranglingCourse/notes/data_formats.md

   ~ While we will discuss mostly text formats, it is worth mentioning that, especially in the past, data was often communicated via an ad-hoc, often proprietary, format that is rarely human-readable.
 This was done partly to save space, but the practice is somewhat more rare nowadays.
 Most image data is still communicated in this form however.

 Text
   ~ Oftentimes our "data" is purely textual, and calling on further analysis.
-Textual data can appear in any number of formats, from a Word document (docx format) to a plain text file (txt) to the Markdown and RestructuredText that allow some semantic markup of the plain text.
+For example they might be a book or poem, a contract, transcripts of a conversation etc. Textual data can appear in any number of formats, from a Word document (docx format) to a plain text file (txt) to the Markdown and RestructuredText formats that allow some semantic markup of the plain text.
 We will probably not look much into these.

 CSV
   ~ A popular tabular data format is the so-called "comma-separated-format".
 Information is written in rows, with individual entries in a row seperated by a comma.
 Double quotes are typically used to identify strings and to allow a comma to appear in the middle of an entry.
 Tabular data in Excel can be exported in this form.